-2. T-Shirt Designer:
+2. T-Shirt Designer

 Check out this article for more ways to make money selling photos.

-4. Photo Book Designer:
+4. Photo Book Designer

-6. Graphic Designer:
+6. Graphic Designer

-In fact, self-taught designer Karen X. Cheng says, “I got my job as a designer without going to design school.
+Self-taught designer Karen X. Cheng says, “I got my job as a designer without going to design school.
 I had hacked together my own design education in 6 months while working a full-time job … To be clear, I’m nowhere near as good as those design prodigies that come out of a 4-year education at an elite school like RISD.
 But I’m definitely good enough to do my job well.
 I’m the only designer at Exec [the startup firm where she works], so I do a pretty wide range of things – visual and interaction design, print, web, and mobile app design.”

-If you have design experience and you think you’re ready to take it to the next level, look at online design job options from sites like Dribbble, FlexJobs, and Upwork to see if you can find the right opportunity.
+If you have design experience and think you’re ready to take it to the next level, look at online design job options from sites like Dribbble, FlexJobs, and Legiit to see if you can find the right opportunity.
 Alternatively, you can advertise your services and showcase your portfolio through your own website and by working your network.

 Writing from home is an excellent way to express your creative side and hone in on your talents.
 There are tons of platforms out there to help freelance writers connect with job opportunities.
 Try looking at Freelancer or FlexJobs to get started.

-8. Event Planner:
+8. Event Planning

 I love the idea of being an event planner—and in fact, I considered it as a career option at one point.
-It’s so much fun to plan parties, set up for guests, and think up different themes, foods and decoration ideas.
-As a work-at-home event planner, you can help with major events like weddings, fundraisers, and large-scale gatherings, or small events like children’s birthday parties and showers.
+It’s so much fun to plan parties, set up for guests, and think up different themes, foods, and decoration ideas.
+As a work-at-home event planner, you can help with major events like weddings, fundraisers, and large-scale gatherings or small events like children’s birthday parties and showers.
 Find your area of expertise and build from there.
 Think of a niche before you begin, then start networking!

-Word-of-mouth can be great advertising for any event planner, particularly if you want to work within a small area (like within your neighborhood, school or church).
+Word-of-mouth can be great advertising for any event planner, particularly if you want to work within a small area (like within your neighborhood, school, or church).
 Once you get your foot in the door with one event, reach out to others, pass out your business cards, and see where it takes you.

 It’s important for those running a craft business from home to remember to connect with local vendors and market spaces as well.
 If you live in a town with a farmer’s market, local festivals, and craft fairs, these events are great opportunities to get your products in front of potential customers and increase your exposure.